 - Borrowers serviced by Navient are 37% less likely to default than borrowers serviced by Navient’s peers.

-- 53% of student loan balances serviced by Navient for the government are enrolled in income-driven repayment programs — more than any comparable servicer.
+- 53% of student loan balances serviced by Navient for the government are enrolled in income-driven repayment plans — more than any comparable servicer.

-And Navient says there’s a good reason why it recommends forbearances so often to borrowers.
+And Navient says there’s a good reason why it recommends forbearances so often to borrowers who are struggling with student loan repayment.
 It explains that forbearance is often a required tool to help people eventually become eligible to enroll in IDR plans.

-It also says that servicers are paid up to 60% less for borrowers in forbearance.
-In other words, it would have no financial incentive to recommend a forbearance over IDR.
+It also says that the Department of Education pays up to 60% less for borrowers in forbearance.
+In other words, it would have no financial incentive to recommend a forbearance over IDR plans.

 In short, Navient feels like it’s being picked on in these suits.
-It contends that it hasn’t done any worse than the other federal student loan servicers — and that they’ve often done better.
+It contends that it hasn’t done any worse than the other federal student loan servicers — and that it has often done better.

 The people working for federal loan servicers are overworked and often not given proper training.
 They may be too busy to give personalized advice to every borrower, so they “read from the script.”